 The excellent paper will draw the reader into the subject with apt analogies, metaphors, figures, or applications.
 These analogies, metaphors, and applications will, however, be clearly separated from logical argument.
-Furthermore, the paper itself must be in a "non-fiction genre" rather than "fiction" (unlike the Math Fable).
+Furthermore, the paper itself must be in a "non-fiction genre" rather than fiction.
 The paper will introduce the relevant definitions and show how mathematical ideas can be logically ordered so as to produce the result.
 It will be neither drown in technicalities nor wallow in vague generalities, but will select with care the right idea at the right moment.